2026/02/17

 Areas of Niigata

-Exploring the Heart of Niigata: Mountains,Rivers, and Coastal Treasures
+Exploring the Heart of Niigata: Mountain, River, and Coastal Treasures

 Niigata is exceptionally well connected by Shinkansen, regional rail, and an extensive highway network.
 From Tokyo, the Joetsu Shinkansen brings travelers to Niigata Station in about two hours.
-Kanazawa is just an hour away via the Hokuriku Shinkansen to Joetsu‑Myoko, while Nagano can be reached in under an hour by train.
+Joetsu-Myoko is just an hour away from Kanazawa via the Hokuriku Shinkansen, while in the other direction, Nagano can be reached in less than half that.

-Within the prefecture, ferries connect Niigata City (Niigata Port) with Sado Island (Ryotsu Port).
-High-speed jetfoils reach Ryotsu Port in 1 hour and 5 minutes, and car ferries are also available.
-In addition, seasonal car ferry services operate from Naoetsu Port in Joetsu City to Ogi Port, with a travel time of approximately 2 hours and 40 minutes.
-These convenient routes allow travelers to move effortlessly across the region, discovering Niigata’s five blessings—snow, land, food, craft, and culture—at their own pace.
+Within the prefecture, high-speed jetfoils can take you from Niigata Port in Niigata City to Ryotsu Port on Sado Island in 1 hour and 5 minutes, and car ferries are also available.
+Plus, seasonal car ferry services operate from Naoetsu Port in Joetsu City to Ogi Port on the southern tip of Sado Island, and take about 2 hours and 40 minutes.
+These convenient routes allow travelers to move effortlessly across the region, discovering the Five Gifts of Niigata—snow, land, water, food, and culture—at their own pace.

 Areas of Niigata